 What are Hybrid Payments?

 A hybrid payment is when a single bill at a restaurant is paid through multiple forms of payment at the same time or concurrently, as opposed to only one way to make payment.
 Customers who use hybrid payments can make partial payments towards the full bill.
-This commonly happens when a group of diners wants to divide their bill or when one payment method does not cover the full amount.
-With hybrid payments, the POS system allows each payment type to be recorded separately while linking them to the same invoice.

-How Hybrid Payments Work in Restaurant POS Systems
+How Hybrid Payments Work in Restaurant POS Systems?